- Washington Bikes announces its legislative and policy agenda for reducing traffic violence and protecting vulnerable road users.

 - 190 people have died on Seattle streets since the city announced its Vision Zero commitment.

-- There were 159 fatal crashes involving people walking or bicycling in Seattle in 2021, the highest number in a decade.
+- Statewide there were 159 fatal crashes involving people walking or bicycling in 2021, the highest number in a decade, according to preliminary data.

 - Pierce County saw the worst increase of any Washington community in traffic violence from 2020 to 2021, with more than 98 people dying.
 22 pedestrians died in Pierce County in 2021.